-Justice Sandra Day O’Connor Announces Medical Diagnosis That Is ‘Probably Alzheimer’s’
+Justice Sandra Day O’Connor Announces Medical Diagnosis That Is ‘Probably Alzheimer’s Disease’

 The announcement came in the form of a letter released by the court’s Public Information Officer.
 She wrote that her diagnosis was made “some time ago” and had progressed to the point where she is “no longer able to participate in public life,” according to MSN.

-“I will continue living in Phoenix, Arizona surrounded by dear friends and family,” she wrote.
+“I will continue living in Phoenix, Arizona, surrounded by dear friends and family,” she wrote.
 “While the final chapter of my life with dementia may be trying, nothing has diminished my gratitude and deep appreciation for the countless blessings of my life.”

 “God Bless you all,” she signed the letter.

-The announcement comes after many news sources yesterday reported the retired Justice was taking a step back from public life.
+The announcement comes after many news sources yesterday reported the retired justice was taking a step back from public life.

-In a phone interview with The Associated Press, her son Jay O’Connor said his mother “began to have challenges with her short-term memory” making some public events difficult, CNBC reported.
-She has also primarily been using a wheel chair due to hip issues.
+In a phone interview with The Associated Press, her son Jay O’Connor said his mother “began to have challenges with her short-term memory,” making some public events difficult, CNBC reported.
+She has also primarily been using a wheelchair due to hip issues.

 O’Connor’s last public appearance was two years ago, and she is no longer doing interviews.
 This summer she turned over an office she had kept at the Supreme Court to Anthony Kennedy, the court’s most recently retired justice.